 Vitamin A for Acne

+According to the NIH, oral vitamin A for acne could prove to be as effective as retinoids for acne.
 Vitamin A is a nutrient that is often recommended for acne and also provides numerous other health benefits.
-Often available in supplements as two types, provitamin A and preformed vitamin A, it can be confusing at to which vitamin A supplement should one take.
+Vitamin A for acne is often found in supplements as two types, provitamin A and preformed vitamin A, it can be confusing at to which vitamin A supplement should one take.

 What is Vitamin A?